staltz/ppppp-db/protospec.md

 }
 ```

+**Depth:** we NEED this field because it is the most reliable way of calculating lipmaa distances between msgs, in the face of sliced replication.
+For example, given that older messages (except the certificate pool) would be deleted, the "graph depth" calculation for a msg may change over time, but we need a way of keeping this calculation stable and deterministic.

 ## Account tangle msgs

 Msgs in an account tangle are special because they have empty `account` and `accountTips` fields.